shubhangiisankar/rag-document-qa-chatbot/README.md

 # Company Knowledge Base Chatbot (RAG + LangChain)

-This project is a **Retrieval-Augmented Generation (RAG) chatbot** that allows users to upload company documents (PDFs) and ask questions about them.
+This project is a **Retrieval-Augmented Generation (RAG) chatbot** that allows users to upload documents (PDFs) and ask questions about them.
 The system retrieves relevant information from the uploaded documents and generates answers using a local language model.

 ---

 ## Features

-- Upload company documents (PDF)
+- Upload documents (PDF)
 - Ask questions about the uploaded documents
 - Retrieval-Augmented Generation (RAG)
 - Uses vector embeddings for semantic search